-- The competition plots will be harvested in summer 2015 and the plot yield and grain quality assessed. - The winning entry will be judged on the basis of improvement in margin (£/ha) compared to the 'standard' treatment. - The entries will be from plots established at nine different sites. - To allow for disease and inherent productivity differences that will occur between these sites NIAB will judge the entries as follows: - 1.
+- The competition plots will be harvested in summer 2018 and the plot yield and grain quality assessed. - The winning entry will be judged on the basis of improvement in margin (£/ha) compared to the 'standard' treatment, with the final announcement made in January 2019. - The entries will be from plots established at ten different sites. - To allow for disease and inherent productivity differences that will occur between these sites NIAB will judge the entries as follows: - 1.
 Gross margin achieved compared to the margin on the 'standard' input plots at the relevant site; - 2.
 The increase in margin over the 'standard' will be calculated as a proportion rather than an absolute value; - 3.
-Wheat output prices will be taken as spot price on 4th August 2015; - 4.
+Wheat output prices will be taken as spot price on Friday 3rd August 2018; - 4.
 If the grain from a team's plots achieves the standard required for milling it will be reflected in the output price; - 5.
 Input costs will be the same across all sites. - Maximum improvement in crop yield (t/ha) will also be assessed.